Carlos Sainz Jr.

-Carlos Sainz Vázquez de Castro (Note: Full name: Carlos Sainz Vázquez de Castro Cenamor Rincón Rebollo Virto Moreno de Aranda Don Per Urrielagoiria Pérez del Pulgar) (/es/; born 1 September 1994) is a Spanish racing driver who competes in Formula One for Williams.
-Sainz has won Formula One Grands Prix across 11 seasons.
+Carlos Sainz Vázquez de Castro (/es/; born 1 September 1994) is a Spanish racing driver who competes in Formula One for Williams.
+Sainz has won Formula One Grands Prix across 12 seasons.

 Born in Madrid, Sainz is the son of two-time World Rally Champion Carlos Sainz.
 Graduating from karting to junior formulae in 2010, Sainz won his first championship at the Formula Renault NEC in 2011 with Koiranen, finishing runner-up to Robin Frijns in the Eurocup that year.
 In 2012, Sainz contested British Formula 3, the Formula 3 Euro Series and FIA European Formula 3 with Carlin.
 Sainz progressed to the GP3 Series with Arden in 2013, finishing tenth in his rookie season.
 He then found success in the Formula Renault 3.5 Series, winning the championship in 2014 with DAMS.